bishtk435/design-patterns-and-principles/design-patterns/Introduction.md

 > "If all you have is a hammer, everything looks like a nail."

 The best approach is to understand the problem thoroughly first, and then determine if a design pattern is appropriate.
 Using a pattern unnecessarily can lead to overcomplicated code.

-In the following sections, we'll explore each design pattern in detail with TypeScript examples.